soc-hub-fi/AnTiQ/README.md

 # AnTiQ
 A hardware priority queue with constant response time written in SystemVerilog.

+# Requirements
+- Mentor Questa/Modelsim is used for RTL simulation.
+Simulation instructions at ./sim/README.md.
+- Xilinx Vivado is required for FPGA implementations.

 # Contributing
 Contributions to the repository are welcome and appreciated.
 - For bug reporting, please use GitHub issues.